-Multi News - A news platform aims to alleviate echo chamber
+Multi News - A news platform aims to dissolve the filter bubble

+With daily occurrences of information overload and limited cognitive bandwidth, people have to filter their information consumption in order to allocate energy for the other tasks in their life.
+Confirmation bias is one of the natural information filters for humans.
 With confirmation bias, people tend to seek information that supports their hypotheses or beliefs.
-Conversely, they tend not to seek and even to avoid information that opposes their original viewpoints.
+Conversely, they tend to avoid information that opposes their original viewpoints.
 In 1996, MIT researchers Marshall Van Alstyne and Erik Brynjolfsson warned of a potential dark side to our newly interconnected world:

 “Individuals empowered to screen out material that does not conform to their existing preferences may form virtual cliques, insulate themselves from opposing points of view, and reinforce their biases.
 Internet users can seek out interactions with like-minded individuals who have similar values, and thus become less likely to trust important decisions to people whose values differ from their own.”

 With curated algorithms that show users content that they might be interested in based on their browsing history, the online world has been more personalized for everyone.
 Filter bubbles that are based on the users’ profile and behaviors are created for all online users.
 That being said, the users “don’t decide what gets in.
 And more importantly, [they] don’t actually see what gets edited out.”
 Thus, people should be mindful of the filter bubble that “surround[s] us in information that tends to support what we already believe.”

 A news platform that reduces the filter bubble effect

 Because of confirmation bias is human nature, building a product that provides the users with different opinions would be difficult.
 It increases the conflicts and frictions during their information consumption.